factor/factor/reference/arm64-gaps-20260908/LINUX-PLAN.md

 - CI proves failure propagation and fixture execution; evidence identifies the exact source, binary, image, and toolchain.
 - Unsupported signatures and platform/runtime exclusions are enumerated.
 The completion claim is Linux AArch64/glibc for that supported surface, not all C types, libcs, or runtimes.

 Work in this order.
 Once the native baseline and fixture split exist, general ABI, reduced types, and runtime checks can proceed independently; combine their results before the final CI acceptance run.
-Windows ABI work, variadic callback implementation, and SVE/SME remain separate projects.
+Variadic calls, callbacks, and native `va_list` interoperability now have shared ARM64 regression suites and per-compiler CI checks.
+Native Linux qualification must include them.
+Windows platform qualification and SVE/SME remain separate work.